 thousand revelers each time.
 However, it should be remembered that Haad

 Rin is just one small slice of island's shoreline.

-You can take a taxi to this part of Kohpangan or if you goto Chaloklum in the north part of the island you can travel by longtail boat, you can also get speed boats from Haad Rin beach.
+You can take a songtail to this bit of Koh Panghan or if you goto Chaloklum in the north part of the island you can go by longtail boat, you can also get longtail boats from Haad Rin beach.